Enriqueoab/SpringFrameworkCourse/README.md

 ```

-The next annotation [@Primary], is needed when we have more than one bean of the same type.
+The next annotation ['@Primary'], is needed when we have more than one bean of the same type.
 When we have differents languages but we are using different beans of the same type.
 This annotation can be use in a class or in a method and, as we saw before, we can have this implementation in a configuration class the annotation would be the same in a class:

 ```ruby